 Each year, the Chancellor recognizes the leadership and service of UH Mānoa faculty, staff, and students committed to enhancing the University’s mission of excellence.

-This year, the Awards ceremony was held on Tuesday, April 30, 2013 in Orvis Auditorium.
+The 2013 Awards ceremony was held on April 30 in Orvis Auditorium.

 - Regents’ Medal for Excellence in Teaching

 - Regents’ Medal for Excellence in Research

 - Frances Davis Award for Excellence in Undergraduate Teaching